hishike/ifood-replica/README.md

 # ifood-replica
-1st html/css project, trying to copy iFood's website structure and customize ita little.
+As my first html/css project, I'm trying to copy iFood's website structure and customize it with a little UX/UI knowledge without distancing myself from the original.